9/4/15 Update: Menu updated.

 Orange Cream Slush:

-Cosmic Ray’s offers seasonal slushes, including this delicious orange cream slush for $3.99.
+Cosmic Ray’s offers seasonal slushes, including this delicious orange cream slush.
 It’s not cloyingly sweet and is a lot of slush for the money.

 Cosmic Ray’s has the largest seating area of any Magic Kingdom quick service, with a lot of indoor air-conditioned tables and outdoor patio seating.
 However, the area is usually swamped at peak meal time and you may be surprised to find the lack of available tables.
 If it seems full, look for tables furthest away from the cash registers near Bay 3.